Select Water Solutions Inc. (WTTR) Stock: A SWOT Analysis - News Heater

 WTTR) stock’s latest price update

-Select Water Solutions Inc. (NYSE: WTTR)’s stock price has gone rise by 4.71 in comparison to its previous close of 8.28, however, the company has experienced a 3.21% increase in its stock price over the last five trading days.
+Select Water Solutions Inc. (NYSE: WTTR) has experienced a rise in its stock price by 1.60 compared to its previous closing price of 8.14.
+However, the company has seen a fall of -0.12% in its stock price over the last five trading days.

 WTTR’s Market Performance

-WTTR’s stock has risen by 3.21% in the past week, with a monthly rise of 8.78% and a quarterly rise of 20.25%.
-The volatility ratio for the week is 2.37% while the volatility levels for the last 30 days are 2.75% for Select Water Solutions Inc. The simple moving average for the past 20 days is 4.29% for WTTR’s stock, with a 8.77% simple moving average for the past 200 days.
+WTTR’s stock has fallen by -0.12% in the past week, with a monthly rise of 0.85% and a quarterly rise of 9.68%.
+The volatility ratio for the week is 4.12% while the volatility levels for the last 30 days are 2.85% for Select Water Solutions Inc. The simple moving average for the last 20 days is -0.92% for WTTR’s stock, with a simple moving average of 3.68% for the last 200 days.

 Analysts’ Opinion of WTTR

-Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 2.37%, as shares surge +9.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.24% upper at present.
+Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 4.12%, as shares sank -1.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +9.97% upper at present.

-During the last 5 trading sessions, WTTR rose by +2.50%, which changed the moving average for the period of 200-days by +11.96% in comparison to the 20-day moving average, which settled at $8.35.
-In addition, Select Water Solutions Inc. saw -6.17% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WTTR fell by -0.12%, which changed the moving average for the period of 200-days by +0.49% in comparison to the 20-day moving average, which settled at $8.34.
+In addition, Select Water Solutions Inc. saw -10.50% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading